What is Alexa and how does it work? It's a question we get asked more than any other.

 In this missing manual, we'll be talking through very basics, such as how to set your Alexa device up, what you can do and whether you need to pay, as well as the more in-depth features, such as connecting other smart home gadgets and downloading skills.

-Update: This article was updated in February 2020 to reflect new Echo devices and reviews.
+Update: This article was updated in May 2020 to reflect new Echo devices, skills and more.

 Jump to the Alexa information you need